Dream-IF: Dynamic Relative EnhAnceMent for Image Fusion: Method

 \section{Method}

-We present the pipeline of our Dream-IF in~\cref{fig:framework}, a dynamic relative enhancement framework acting on the fusion model, which leverages relative dominant prompts to perform cross-modal enhancement for non-dominant regions, thereby facilitating a more robust fusion.
-First, we describe the Dream-IF fusion pipeline in~\cref{sec:overview}.
-Next we illustrate the primary component of our work, Relative Enhancement in~\cref{sec:ProCE}.
-Finally, we clarify the loss function of Dream-IF in~\cref{sec:loss}
+We present the pipeline of our Dream-IF in Fig.~\ref{fig:framework}, a dynamic relative enhancement framework acting on the fusion model, which leverages relative dominant prompts to perform cross-modal enhancement for non-dominant regions, thereby facilitating a more robust fusion.